Challenges in Higher Education

 Partial list of Budget Reductions in Higher Education

-Boston University (BU)
+Boston University

 Brown University

-• Media Coverage: Higher Ed Dive
+• Coverage: Higher Ed Dive, The Chicago Maroon

 Cornell University

-• Media Coverage: Higher Ed Dive
+• Coverage: The Duke Chronicle, Higher Ed Dive

-George Washington University (GWU)
+George Washington University

-• Media Coverage: GW Hatchet
+• Coverage: GW Hatchet, Inside Higher Ed

 Indiana University, Bloomington

-• Media Coverage: Inside Higher Ed
+• Coverage: Inside Higher Ed, Indiana Public Media, IU Today

 Michigan State University